 The fusion of Rajput and Mughal architectural styles makes it one of the most visited spots in Jaipur.
 The ceiling carvings have attractive arches.
 Apart from this, rectangular Chhatris of Bengal type at the four corners on the roof are also giving a grand look to the Jal Mahal Palace on a large scale.

-Historical Significance of Jal Mahal:
+History of Jal Mahal:

 However, no record tells of the establishment of the Jal Mahal.
 It was built during the famine that invaded the kingdom in the 16th century when there was a consequence acute shortage of water.

 Therefore, the ruler of Amer inspired the people living in the area to build a dam to store water to overcome the severe difficulties caused by the famine.
 That is why the dam was built on the Darbhawati River between the two surrounding hills to prevent any flood.